pyx-partners/dmgd/docs/install-guide.md

 provactl -u user -P pass -s $LOCAL:7001 generate 101
 ```

-For Prova in testnet mode, create a ~/testnet/1 directory, use the following command line arguments to start the testnet node and connect to the remote node.
+For DMG in testnet mode, create a ~/testnet/1 directory, use the following command line arguments to start the testnet node and connect to the remote node.

 ```
 prova